-Ms. Christensen is an Associate Fellow of the American Institute of Aeronautics and Astronautics.
+Ms. Christensen is a Fellow of the American Institute of Aeronautics and Astronautics.

 Brig Gen (Ret.)
 Ian Dickinson is Chief Operating Officer of Bryce Space and Technology.
 General Dickinson is a leader in cyberspace for military and government organizations.
 In his career, General Dickinson served in increasingly challenging roles in the Air Force.
 He managed, maintained, and secured the cyberspace domain used by the Air Force, as well as trained warfighters to fight in and protect that domain.
 He served as Deputy CIO of the Joint Staff, ran regional communications for task forces in combat, and oversaw the creation of the first undergraduate cyber training curriculum for Air Force personnel.

 General Dickinson was the Commander, 81st Training Wing, Keesler AFB, Mississippi, where he commanded 5,000 airmen and civilians, providing technical training and creating combat capability for air, space, and cyberspace forces.
 Previous roles include base, center, major command in acquisition, operations, and maintenance of communications and information capabilities.